Wie is de Mol? (Dutch TV series) season 25: Episode 7

 To begin, the group complete a "laser game" at a facility of the defunct Siem Reap International Airport and attempt to collect ten items without being shot by patrolling guards.
 The group have ten lives, but lose one life each time a candidate is shot, and only two candidates can enter the facility at once.
 Candidates can also shoot guards to deactivate them for 10 seconds.

 After collecting all the items or losing all ten lives, the group proceed to the airport's baggage carousel where the items they retrieved, along with other luggage items, are located.
 Around the baggage carousel are 15 mannequins holding "passports" which play audio clues about which luggage items belong to them.
 They must then find the items on the carousel and assign them to the correct mannequin based on these clues.
 Each mannequin with the correct luggage adds €150 to the pot.
 To end the assignment, the group must find their own suitcase on the baggage carousel and exit the airport with them.
 There is a 60 minute time-limit for the assignment overall.

-Additionally, a candidate who is aware of the secret part of the assignment can a find a tablet, containing videos of each candidates reaction after being told if they were selected as the Mole, in a certain suitcase.
-If this candidate manages to sneak the tablet into their own suitcase and exit the airport with it, they can watch these videos.
+Additionally, a candidate aware of the secret part of the assignment can a find a tablet containing videos of each candidates reaction after being told if they were selected as the Mole in a certain suitcase.
+If this candidate manages to sneak the tablet into their own suitcase and exit the airport with it, they can later watch these videos.

-€300 was earned for the pot.